As an Amazon Associate I earn from qualifying purchases.

 If you are unsure of you pants size (or wear mostly pants with a stretchy waistband) there are two additional methods you can use to determine the size of belt you need:

 This method is as simple as finding and measuring a belt you already own.
 The problem comes with knowing which points to measure.
 If you guessed that you need to measure from end to end you’d be wrong.
 You need to measure the part of the leather that actually fits around your waist.
 So, measure from the point where the belt attaches to the buckle (not including the buckle) to the hole you typically use.
-Most belt sizes are measured to the middle hole.
-So if that gives you a 42″ measurement, get a 42″ belt.
+Most belt sizes are measured from the buckle to the middle hole.
+So if that span gives you a 42″ measurement, get a 42″ belt.

 Perhaps this is the more obvious of the methods, but to find out what size of belt you wear, simply measure your waist where a belt would sit.
 This is typically more accurate than simply going off the waist size of your pants because pants sizes can vary from brand to brand.

 If you’re ever in doubt about the size of belt to buy, leather belts can typically be trimmed very easily (as can nylon/canvas belts if they don’t have a sewn end).
 If you mess up the size, check out this video on how to trim a belt to fit.